awasaka01/awasome-website-01/don't README.md

 # commands

-▷ `devbuild` · Quickly build the project with minimal build steps for a working build, skipping minimization, full rollup, etc.
+▷ `build` · Build the project

-▷ `dev` · Live development server, integrates Vite's dev server into Eleventy's
+▷ `dev` · Start the development server for quick preview changes in browser

 ▷ `build` · Full build for production, including everything